app-registry/quay-helmv3-plugin/README.md

 ## Install the Helm Quay Plugin

-First, Install the latest [Helm v3 release](https://github.com/kubernetes/helm#install).
+First, install the latest [Helm v3 release](https://github.com/kubernetes/helm#install).

-If you are an OSX user, quickstart with brew: `brew install kubernetes-helm`
+If you are a macOS user, quickstart with brew: `brew install helm`

 Next download and install the Quay plugin for Helm.